Extra cleaning and sanitizing measures remain in place to ensure a safe travel experience for customers and crew.

 BC Ferries must comply with Transport Canada regulations.
 The company supports the regulation and its intent.
 Closed car decks are spaces that represent inherent risk to the travelling public.
 During the pandemic these risks were mitigated with additional safety procedures and patrols.
 Transport Canada has now advised us that measures have been developed and implemented to prevent the spread of the disease in all transportation modes and businesses across Canada.
 They have further advised the marine safety case for ending the practice of permitting people to remain in their vehicles on a closed car deck is clear.

 BC Ferries has implemented the measures to which Transport Canada refers above.
-This includes additional cleaning, sanitization, physical distancing and mandatory wearing of face coverings while at the terminal and onboard the ferry.
+This includes additional cleaning, sanitization, physical distancing and the recommendation that passengers wear face coverings indoors at our terminals and onboard ferries.
 The company will also reopen certain areas of the ferries, such as the Pacific Buffet area on the Spirit Class ferries, for seating only, as a way to provide passengers more space for physical distancing.
 Buffet food service is not being reintroduced at this time.

 If you have concerns about the regulation, contact Transport Canada directly.
 The regulation can be found in Section 152 of the Cargo, Tackle and Fumigation Regulations under the Canada Shipping Act.
 For more information, visit tc.gc.ca.

 The ferries on the Horseshoe Bay – Langdale route operate in ‘sheltered’ waters as defined by Transport Canada.
-BC Ferries received approval from Transport Canada to operate the ferries on that route with the stern doors open, which makes the deck an ‘open’ vehicle deck.
-The company added a new steel barrier gate across the opening to ensure safety and meet the requirements of an ‘open’ main car deck.
-There may be situations where the ships operate with the stern doors closed, in which case customers on the main car deck will be required to leave their vehicle.
+We received approval from Transport Canada to operate the ferries on that route with the stern doors open and a steel barrier gate across the opening was installed to ensure safety and meet the requirements of an ‘open’ main car deck.
+At times the ships operate with the stern doors closed, in which case customers on the main car deck must leave their vehicles.